 - Associate Professor James Kench– Royal Prince Alfred Hospital, Sydney, Pathology Representative, NSW.

-- Dr Gianluca Severi- Cancer Council Victoria, Melbourne, Biostatistics Representative
+- Dr Gianluca Severi– Cancer Council Victoria, Melbourne, Biostatistics Representative, VIC.

 - Dr Grant Buchanan– University of Adelaide, Molecular Biology Representative, SA.

-- Dr Elizabeth Williams- Melbourne University, Cell Biology Representative, VIC.
+- Dr Elizabeth Williams– Queensland University of Technology, Cell Biology representative, QLD

 - Dr Kate Mahon– Sydney Cancer Centre, Sydney, Medical Oncology Representative, NSW.

 - Dr Niall Corcoran– Royal Melbourne Hospital, Melbourne, Urology Representative, VIC.

 The APCB in its current form would have not been possible without the instrumental contribution of the below Executive Members across Australia.